 Leading with a strong point of view

-Think the typical charismatic, inspirational leader.
-One who has a vision and inspires others to take risks and join them on the journey.
-This role was likened to an explorer, setting sale for new land, taking risks and inspiring their crew to reach new heights.
-If you’re starting something new, changing course or taking a big risk, this role should be in play.
+Think of this as the typical charismatic, inspirational leader.
+The one with a vision and inspires others to take risks to join them on the journey.
+This role was likened to an explorer, setting sail for new land.
+By taking risks and inspiring their crew along the way they are able to reach new heights (or rather lands).
+If you are starting something new, changing course or taking a big risk, this role should be in play.

 Be Elon Musk – got it.

 These challenges were turned into something we have already started using to solve problems – ‘How might we’ questions.
-An inspiring question, that’s specific enough to include who we’re problem solving for and what part of their journey we’re addressing, but not so specific that it includes or leads the team to a predetermined answer.
+An inspiring question, that’s specific enough to include who we are problem-solving for and what part of their journey we’re addressing, but not so specific that it includes or leads the team to a predetermined answer.

-I found (and am still finding) this way of framing a question difficult, but incredibly worthwhile.
-It’s really helped me step away from asking leading questions, and has kickstarted a few new initiatives at Alpha Digital which is very exciting.
+I found (and am still finding) this way of framing a question difficult, but it is incredibly worthwhile.
+It’s really helped me step away from asking leading questions and has kickstarted a number of exciting initiatives at Alpha Digital.

 Leading through culture

-Part of this lesson that I found particularly interesting was the exploration of ‘nudges’ in the form of rituals.
+The part of this lesson I found particularly interesting was the exploration of ‘nudges’ in the form of rituals.
 A nudge is something designed to prompt the receiver to respond in a certain way that is desirable for the business.
-There’s been a lot said about nudges in recent years and I fully encourage anyone interested in behavioural economics to do a bit of reading on the topic!
+There has been a lot said about nudges in recent years and I fully encourage anyone interested in behavioural economics to do a bit of reading on the topic!

-We were asked to brainstorm a new ritual for our organisation that helped solve for a gap or tension in the culture, turning into a ‘How might we’ question in order to solve the problem.
-I’d encourage everyone to give this a go – I’m even going to try and incorporate it into my personal life for things I think could be improved!
+We were asked to brainstorm a new ritual for our organisation that helped solve a gap or tension in the culture, turning into a ‘How might we’ question to solve the problem.
+I would encourage everyone to give this a go – I’m even going to try and incorporate it into my personal life for things I think could be improved!

 Leading alongside your team

-Being present, engaged and accessible by your team are all key to the final lesson.
+Being present, engaged, and accessible to your team are all key to the final lesson of leading for creativity.
 Instead of being instructive, the final leadership role encourages offering guidance to reach the goal.
 The course likens this sort of role to that of an authentic and relatable coach.
-One where, outside of crises moments (maybe a time-out after the opposition has gone on an answered scoring run?) the coach doesn’t instruct, but encourages each person to play their role in the team.
+One where outside of crisis moments (maybe a time-out after the opposition has gone on an answered scoring run?) the coach does not instruct but encourages each person to play their role in the team.

-As I saw this role largely as the culmination of skills learned in the previous two, I have not focused too much on improving this aspect of my leadership just yet though I’m not at all discounting its importance.
+As I saw this role largely as the culmination of skills learned in the previous two, I have not focused too much on improving this aspect of my leadership just yet, although I am not at all discounting its importance.